Uzbekistan Trip Planner

 Cash and travelers checks

 It is possible to exchange US Dollars, Euros, UK pounds and Japanese Yen into Uzbek soums at banks and exchange offices in hotels.
 Exchange offices and banks do not accept hard currency banknotes that are old, worn out, have handwriting on, torn, lined or wrinkled.
 Such banknotes are accepted only in one branch of National Bank of Uzbekistan in Tashkent for about a 10% fee.
-It is extremely difficult to change soums back into dollars at reasonable exchange rates, so it is advised that you spend what soums you have before leaving the country.
+It is difficult to change soums back into dollars at reasonable exchange rates, so it is advised that you spend what soums you have before leaving the country.
+But it is possible to change soums back into dollars at reasonable exchange rate at Tashkent International airport before leaving Uzbekistan.
 American Express Travelers Cheques are not recommended during your trip to Uzbekistan, as they draw hefty fees and cannot be exchanged at favorable rates.

 When you're changing money, make sure to count the cash you get right then and there to avoid any confusion later.